Estkhar12/Online_E-commerce_App/README.md

 - Create a .env file in the root directory
 - Run command npm start to run the code.

-.env file should contain the following data SENDGRID_API_KEY=(Add your sendgrid api key for email sending) SESSION_SECRET_KEY=(Put any session secret string you want) STRIPE_API_KEY=(Add Your Stripe API Key)
+-.env file should contain the following data

+--SENDGRID_API_KEY=(Add your sendgrid api key for email sending) --SESSION_SECRET_KEY=(Put any session secret string you want) --STRIPE_API_KEY=(Add Your Stripe API Key)
-If you are using Mongodb atlas then also put
+--If you are using Mongodb atlas then also put

-MONGO_USERID=(Atlas user id)
+-MONGO_USERID=(Atlas user id)
-MONGO_PASSWORD=(atlas password) If you are using local database then replace MONGODB_URI in app.js file with mongodb://localhost:27017/shop
+-MONGO_PASSWORD=(atlas password) If you are using local database then replace MONGODB_URI in app.js file with mongodb://localhost:27017/shop